What does the request to remove search results mean?

 The limits of the right to be forgotten

-The right to be forgotten within the European Union, introduced by a ruling of the European Court of Justice, allows people to request the deletion of certain search results in their favor.
+The right to be forgotten within the European Union, introduced by a ruling of the European Court of Justice, allows individuals to request the deletion of certain data.
+Search results in their favor.
 Despite its importance for data protection and the protection of personal rights, there are clear limits to this right.
 Specific conditions and exceptions are provided to ensure that the right to information and free access to information are not unjustifiably restricted.

 Public interest versus personal rights